qiskit-community/qiskit-hackathon-korea-22/preparation&installation.md

-# Preparation for Qiskit Hackathon Taiwan 2020
+# Preparation for Qiskit Hackathon Korea 2021

 ## Things to install